domainaware/checkdmarc/docs/source/index.rst

 ::

-    usage: checkdmarc [-h] [-d] [-f FORMAT] [-o OUTPUT] [-n NAMESERVER [NAMESERVER ...]] [-t TIMEOUT] [-v] [-w WAIT]
+   usage: checkdmarc [-h] [-p] [-d] [-f FORMAT] [-o OUTPUT]
+                     [-n NAMESERVER [NAMESERVER ...]] [-t TIMEOUT] [-v] [-w WAIT] [--mx MX]
                      domain [domain ...]

    Validates and parses SPF amd DMARC DNS records

    positional arguments:
      domain                one or ore domains, or a single path to a file containing a list of domains

    optional arguments:
-      -h, --help            show this help message and exit -d, --descriptions    include descriptions of DMARC tags in the JSON output -f FORMAT, --format FORMAT
+     -h, --help            show this help message and exit -p, --parked          Indicate that the doomains are parked -d, --descriptions    include descriptions of DMARC tags in the JSON output -f FORMAT, --format FORMAT
                            specify JSON or CSV output format
      -o OUTPUT, --output OUTPUT
                            output to a file path rather than printing to the screen
-      -n NAMESERVER [NAMESERVER ...], --nameserver NAMESERVER [NAMESERVER ...] nameservers to query
+     -n NAMESERVER [NAMESERVER ...], --nameserver NAMESERVER [NAMESERVER ...] nameservers to query (Default is Cloudflare's
      -t TIMEOUT, --timeout TIMEOUT
-                            number of seconds to wait for an answer from DNS (default 6.0)
+                           number of seconds to wait for an answer from DNS (default 2.0)
-      -v, --version         show program's version number and exit -w WAIT, --wait WAIT  number os seconds to wait between processing domains (default 0.0)
+     -v, --version         show program's version number and exit -w WAIT, --wait WAIT  number of seconds to wait between processing domains (default 0.0)
+     --mx MX               A comma separated list of approved MX hostnames

 .. code-block:: bash